AltahhanAi/Data_Science/docs/content/unit2/02_02_DT_training.md

 \text { Gini Impurity(set) }=1-\left[p^{2}(\mathrm{Tab})+p^{2}(\mathrm{Pho})\right]
 $$

 Below we will see the calculations of the Gini Impurity for the subsets of the nodes (the items that belong to each node).
 We start always from the whole dataset and then the data will be distributed based on the type of question that we ask in the node.
-The summary of how we evaluate the two splits is in <mark>Figure ().</mark>

 ####Before split: